Free Calculator

 Markup is the percentage added to the cost price of a product or service to determine its selling price.
 It represents how much more than the cost you charge your customers.
 For example, if a product costs $50 to produce and you sell it for $75, your markup is 50% — you added half the cost on top.
 Markup is one of the most fundamental concepts in pricing because it directly controls your profit per unit sold.

-To calculate selling price from markup:
+Calculate selling price from markup

-Example: You sell a SaaS product with a delivery cost of $20 per user per month.
-You want a 150% markup.
+Example: You sell a SaaS product with a delivery cost of $20 per user per month and want a 150% markup.
 Selling price = $20 × (1 + 150/100) = $20 × 2.5 = $50.
-Your profit is $30 per user, and your gross margin is 60%.
+Your profit is $30 per user and your gross margin is 60%.

 Markup vs Margin: The Key Difference